animatedmax/spring-data-geode/src/main/markdown/index.md

-As explained earlier in this section, and by way of example, you should typically define Apache Geode Functions by using POJO classes annotated with Spring Data for Apache Geode [Function annotations](https://docs.spring.io/spring-data-gemfire/docs/current/api/org/springframework/data/gemfire/function/annotation/package-summary.html), as follows:
+As explained earlier in this section, and by way of example, you should typically define Apache Geode Functions by using POJO classes annotated with Spring Data for GemFire [Function annotations](https://docs.spring.io/spring-data-gemfire/docs/current/api/org/springframework/data/gemfire/function/annotation/package-summary.html), as follows: